 Precision aside, Dr. Field describes additional benefits to patients who qualify for Gamma Knife treatment.

 First, compared to other types of treatment, some brain tumors can be successfully approached with a single Gamma Knife treatment.
 Once more, it can be completed outpatient, meaning the patient can return home the same day.
 This is because Gamma Knife does not require anesthesia or more invasive incisions.

 For patients with high risks for undergoing anesthesia due to other health conditions or for those that have a tumor located in an inoperable region of the brain, Gamma Knife can be a viable option, says Dr. Field.

 We find that patients are very satisfied with the procedure.
 They can get back to their normal routines fairly quickly, and most patients do not have to stop their medications prior to treatment, including those undergoing cancer treatment.
 It offers very minimal disruption to patients lives.

-Another tremendous benefit of Gamma Knife at Florida Hospital is the team approach to care.
+Another tremendous benefit of Gamma Knife at AdventHealth is the team approach to care.

 When Gamma Knife is performed, three highly experienced medical team members are always involved and collaborating on every detail of the patient's care plan, says Dr. Field.

 A neurosurgeon, like Dr. Field, uses imaging tests to isolate which area of the brain needs treatment, and places the Gamma Knife frame (or helmet) on the patient to achieve ultimate precision.
 This guides the team to understand where the radiation needs to be aimed to be most effective.